porscheinformatik/anti-mapper/README.md

         return Objects.equals(dto.getId(), entity.getId());
     }

-And yes, this is enough, even if you map multiple DTOs with null as ID, because matched DTOs/Entity will not be matched twice.
+And yes, this is enough, even if you map multiple DTOs with null as ID, because matched DTOs/Entities will not be matched twice.

 Have a look at the [ChildMapper-Sample](https://github.com/porscheinformatik/anti-mapper/blob/master/src/test/java/at/porscheinformatik/antimapper/sample/parentchild/ChildMapper.java)!

-### `Mapper` and `AbstractMapper`
+### `Mapper`

 If you want a two-way mapping, then you implement a `Mapper`.
 It's the same as implementing a `Transformer` and a `Merger` in the same class.

+> That's all you need to know - as I said, flat as a pancake.

 ## Best Practices

 ### Mapping collections and maps

-The Transformer and Mapper interfaces contains a lot of method for mapping collections and maps.
+The `Transformer` and `Merger` interfaces contain a lot of methods for mapping collections and maps.

-First, the Transformer.
+First, the `Transformer`.
 It contains the following methods:

 * for transforming streams: `transformEach`, `transformToStream`.
-* for transforming collection: `transformToCollection`, `    transformToHashSet`, `    transformToTreeSet`, `    transformToArrayList`.
+* for transforming collection: `transformToCollection`, `transformToHashSet`, `transformToTreeSet`, `transformToArrayList`.
 * for transforming maps: `transformToMap`, `transformToHashMap`.
-* for transforming grouped maps: `transformToGroupedMap`, `transformToGroupedHashSets`, `    transformToGroupedTreeSets`, `transformToGroupedMap`, `transformToGroupedTreeSets`, `transformToGroupedArrayLists`.
+* for transforming grouped maps: `transformToGroupedMap`, `transformToGroupedHashSets`, `transformToGroupedTreeSets`, `transformToGroupedArrayLists`, `transformGroupedMapToGroupedMap`, `transformGroupedMapToGroupedHashSets`, `transformGroupedMapToGroupedTreeSets`, `transformGroupedMapToGroupedArrayLists`.

-The resulting collection will not contain any null values.
+The resulting maps and collections will not contain any null values.
 If you need them, pass the `Hint.KEEP_NULL` hint.
 If the resulting collection should be unmodifiable (e.g. for a cache), pass the `Hint.UNMODIFIABLE` hint.

 Next, the Merger.
 It basically distinguishes between ordered and mixed collections.
 Lists will keep the order when being mapped, sets will ignore the order.
 The mixed method just uses the `isUniqueKeyMatching` method to find the entity, the ordered method additionally uses a diff algorithm, too.

-* for merging collections: `mergeIntoMixedCollection`, `    mergeIntoOrderedCollection`.
+* for merging collections: `mergeIntoMixedCollection`, `mergeIntoOrderedCollection`.
 * for merging sets (mixed): `mergeIntoHashSet`, `mergeIntoTreeSet`.
 * for merging lists (ordered): `mergeIntoArrayList`.
 * for merging maps into sets or lists: `mergeMapIntoMixedCollection`, `mergeMapIntoOrderedCollection`, `mergeMapIntoTreeSet`, `mergeMapIntoArrayList`.
 * for merging grouped maps into sets or lists: `mergeGroupedMapIntoMixedCollection`, `mergeGroupedMapIntoOrderedCollection`, `mergeGroupedMapIntoHashSet`, `mergeGroupedMapIntoTreeSet`, `mergeGroupedMapIntoArrayList`.

 For keeping null values in the resulting collections, you need to pass the `Hint.KEEP_NULL` hint.
+If you pass the `Hint.UNMODIFIABLE` the maps and collections are assumed to be unmodifiable, and will always be new instances.

 If you need to process all entities in the collection after merging, implement the `afterMergeIntoCollection` method.

-### isUniqueKeyMatching method
+### `isUniqueKeyMatching` method

 This method is used by the mapping method that map collections of DTOs to collections of entities.
 It helps to determine which DTO matches which entity.
 Despite it is just a little method, it can be a little bit tricky to implement.